This article was last updated on June 30, 2022.

-Being a good patient is not about being quiet and obedient.
+Getting the best care from your doctor starts with you, and being a good patient is not about keeping quiet.
 You know yourself, your body and your symptoms better than anyone.
-Doctors are there to help you, and you can help your doctor by speaking up, expressing concerns and asking questions.
+Doctors are there to help you, and you can help your doctor by expressing concerns, asking questions, and being an advocate for your health.

-Yet, many patients take a back seat, relying on their doctor to drive the conversation during office visits.
-Some patients are too embarrassed to ask questions, or simply don't know what questions to ask.
+Yet, many patients take a back seat and rely on their doctor to drive the conversation during doctor visits.
+Maybe you're embarrassed to ask questions, or you simply don't know how to talk to your doctor.